Text of Expressing the sense of the Congress in recognition of the 10th anniversary of the free and fair elections in Burma ...

 ...elections in Burma and the urgent need to improve the democratic and human rights of the people of Burma.

-This resolution was introduced in a previous session of Congress and was passed by the House on October 10, 2000 but was never passed by the Senate.
 The text of the bill below is as of Oct 10, 2000 (Passed the House (Engrossed)).

 HCON 328 EH